ukayzm/dwr/proto3/test/ESP_BuiltInLED_Serial/README.md

-# Test LED blinking and measure the delay of the Serial.print().
+# Test LED blinking and measure the delay of the printf().

 The built-in LED turns on and off and test strings and results are printed out through serial port every 1 second repeatedly.